TotalHelix/Blur_organizer_v2/README.md

 # Blur part organizer

+This program is intended to help organize parts, calibrated equipment, etc. by utilizing a PostgreSQL database.
+This program should be set up on a dedicated kiosk machine near the parts intended to be organized.

-to begin, select one of the sections on the left side of the window.
+If you're reading this in the program, to begin, select one of the sections on the left side of the window.

+If you're reading this from GitHub, this README file is displayed on the program's home screen.

 ### Initial setup